utkuimd/react-native-blob-util-ios-download-background/README.md

 A project committed to making file access and data transfer easier and more efficient for React Native developers.

-# I forked this project to continue working on it.
+# I forked this project to continue working on it

 This project is a fork of https://www.npmjs.com/package/rn-fetch-blob which on the other hand is a fork of https://github.com/wkh237/react-native-fetch-blob.
 Both the original repository and its first fork are not maintained anymore.